 The north western half of the site is heavily constrained by stormwater and drainage issues.
 Two stormwater pipes run under the site and connect to the Bonnie Doon channel.
-Based on detailed analysis and historical observations. this area is prone to flooding.
-Developing on this portion of the site would further exacerbate the existing hydrological issues experienced in the area.
+Based on detailed analysis and historical observations, this area is prone to flooding.
+Developing on this portion of t e site would further exacerbate the existing hydrological issues experienced in the area.
 To deal with these hydrological issues, this portion of the site is to accommodate a new park that has to capacity to serve as a short term stormwater detention basin.
-Built form analysis and testing of development feasibility identifies that the development of on the south eastern portion of the site would be able to accommodate and support open space on the north western portion of the site.
+Built form analysis and testing of development feasibility identifies tha the development of on the south eastern portion of the site would be able to accommodate and support open space on the north western portion of the site.

-- Α. To provide opportunities for the provision of public open space as part of the sites redevelopment; and - B. To provide opportunities for play facilities, such as basket ball courts for the nearby high school.
+- A. To provide opportunities for the provision of public open space as part of the sites redevelopment; and - B. To provide opportunities for play facilities, such as basket ball courts for the nearby high school.

-- 1. Any redevelopment of the site shall include a new public park, and demonstrate compliance with the following controls and shall: - Ensure that the new park is located in the are bounded by Allen Street, а Arncliffe Street and the SWOOS; - Ensure the new park demonstrates compliance with 4.1.3.
-Water b.
-Management and incorporate storm water detention as required.
-Liaison with Council's Flood Engineer will be required; - C. Ensure the area of the park is as identified at 5000m2 in the supporting studies, with the park being subject to extensive flood analysis and modeling; - d.
-Provide path way connections for efficient access through the site to Allen Street and to the new pedestrian connection on top of the SWSOOS; - Provide generous landscape garden interface to the new building to the e. south west with new tree planting; and - Provide areas for passive and active recreation. f. - 2.
-New buildings must demonstrate compliance with the following controls and shall: - Provide a 10m wide pedestrian link through the site to the Bonnie Doon а.
-Channel; - Ensure through site links are in accordance with "Figure 7.7.39 Through b.
-Site Links Plan" on page 7|106; - Provide residential entries along the park edge; C. - d.
-Ensure the lower 6 storeys are setback 6 meters from Allen Street and Argyle Street frontages; - Promote slender buildings, towers exceeding 8 storeys should have a e maximum floor plate of 800m2 gross floor area; and - f.
-The configuration of buildings and structures must ensure that a minimum of 50% of the area of parks and green spaces receive a minimum of 3 hours during lunch hours (12pm - 2pm) on 21 June (mid winter).
+- 1. Any redevelopment of the site shall include a new public park, and demonstrate compliance with the following controls and shall: - a.
+Ensure that the new park is located in the are bounded by Allen Street, Arncliffe Street and the SWOOS; - Ensure the new park demonstrates compliance with 4.1.3.
+Water Management and incorporate storm water detention as required.
+Liaison with Council's Flood Engineer will be required; - c.
+Ensure the area of the park is as identified at 5000 2 in the supporting studies, with the park being subject to extensive flood analysi and modeling; - Provide path way connections for efficient access through the s te to Allen Street and to the new pedestrian connection on top of the SWSOOS; - e.
+Provide generous landscape garden interface to the new building to the south west with new tree planting; and - f.
+Provide areas for passive and active recreation. - 2.
+New buildings must demonstrate compliance with the following controls and shall: - a.
+Provide a 6m wide pedestrian link through the site to the Bonnie Doon Channel; - Ensure through site links are in accordance with "Figure 7.7.39 Through Site Links Plan Arncliffe North" on page 7|106; - c.
+Provide residential entries along the park edge; - d.
+Ensure the lower 6 storeys are setback 6 meters from Allen Street and Argyle Street frontages; - e.
+Promote slender buildings, towers exceeding 8 storeys should have a maximum floor plate of 800 2 gross floor area; an - f.
+The configuration of buildings and structures must ensure that minimum of 50% of the area of parks and green spaces receive a minimum of 3 hours during lunch hours (12pm - 2pm) on 21 June (mid winter).